Rethink Food @ CCA

-Our school is part of the Fuel for School project and have been committed to this since January 2016.
+Our school is part of the rethink food project and have been committed to this since January 2016.
 Just before this, we took part in a trial day where we gave every child in the school a free breakfast and this was a huge success.
 We also did a survey of every child in the school and found that many children were going without breakfast.

 As well as our market stall, we also provide every child with a breakfast every morning in school.
 Approximately 1000 breakfasts are given every week meaning that no child starts their learning feeling hungry or lacking in energy.
 By July 2018, our school had given over 100,000 breakfasts and we know that this has helped our school improve attendance, punctuality and overall learning outcomes.